Do you plan on living in East Belfast? If so check out our handy guide to what’s best in the east of the city.

 Properties to let in East Belfast

 Looking to rent a property in East Belfast?
-Find out what’s available to let on Propertynews.com
+Then find out what’s available to let on Propertynews.com

 Looking for jobs in East Belfast?

 Are you searching for a job in East Belfast?
-Browse current vacancies from companies and recruitment agencies on nijobfinder.co.uk.
+Why not browse current vacancies from companies and recruitment agencies on nijobfinder.co.uk.

 Planning your next move?

 Check out the Propertynews.com area guides from across Northern Ireland here.